LuckyLuke0720/project-management-system-vue-kit/README.md

 5. Hovering above a task's priority will allow the user to modify their priority level, among the possible choices: To Do, In Progress, Under Review, Completed,

 6. A user that has the role of an Owner in a project can also create Tasks.
 This button will appear if a user has the required role.
 Tapping that button will redirect a user to a form to create a form.
+By filling in the required data, he can create a new task and assign it to someone part of the same project.

 7. The admin user can also log in to the filamentPHP admin page.
 It can be found at http://127.0.0.1:8000/admin